-Net asset value per share as at 31 December 2022 (2021: 23.05p)
+Net asset value per share as at 31 December 2022 (2021: 94.98p)

-Total shareholder return relative to FTSE All-Share Index total return from 1 January 2013 to 31 December 2022 (in both cases with dividends reinvested)
+Total shareholder value return relative to FTSE All-Share index total return (in both cases with dividends reinvested)

-Methodology: Total shareholder return, including original amount invested (rebased to 100 from 1 January 2013), assuming that dividends were reinvested at the net asset value of the Company at the time when the shares were quoted ex-dividend.
-Tax reliefs and transaction costs are not taken into account.
+Methodology: The total shareholder value including original amount invested from 1 January 2013 (rebased to 100) assuming that dividends were reinvested at the net asset value of the Company at the time that the shares were quoted ex-dividend.
+Transaction costs are not taken into account.